MwayiKashoko/Bad-UI-Feature-6/README.md

-- Student A used Cursor (with Claude-4.5-Sonnet) for debugging and JS syntax assistance
+- Student A used Cursor (with Claude-4.5-Sonnet) for Vibecoding
+- Student B used ChatGPT u

 <br>